 Don’t be fooled by concepts like “Good ‘Til Cancelled” listings that appear to promise to remain in place until cancelled.
 Even “Good ‘Til Cancelled” listings end every 30 days before automatically relisting themselves—and billing you for listing fees in the process.

 Work to quickly develop a sense for how different listing durations affect shopper urgency, eBay fees, and your relisting workload.

 It’s a Different—But Profitable—World

-The key takeaway from a list like this one is that transitioning to selling more on eBay requires more than learning the nuts and bolts of eBay’s software platform.
+The key takeaway from a list like this one is that transitioning to selling more on eBay and building marketing workflows requires more than learning the nuts and bolts of eBay’s software platform.